JCR94/multinational-retail-data-centralisation/README.md

 ### Modules

-The project requires a version of Python (preferably Python 3).
-If working offline, it also requires some relational database management system on your PC.
-We recommend using PostgreSQL through pgAdmin 4.
+The project requires a version of Python (preferably Python 3) to be installed.
+It also requires some relational database management system.
+We recommend installing pgAdmin 4 as this was used during testing, and as we used PostgreSQL as our database system.

-The following packages are required (we include the version numbers in parentheses, but the exact version might not be required):
+The following 3<sup>rd</sup> party libraries are required (we include the version numbers in parentheses, but other versions may work too):

 - Pandas (2.1.1)
 - NumPy (1.26.0)